 A Mythical Motif representing purity, rarity and wild beauty, the Unicorn has appeared in heraldry and fairy tales for centuries.
-Its origins come not as a mythical creature but as a beast of natural history recorded by ancient Greek historians, or as they are commonly known: liars.
+Its origins come not as a mythical creature but as a beast of natural history recorded by ancient Greek historians.

 The switch is linked to one of the most common paired motifs — the Virgin and the Unicorn.
 Only a virgin-maiden would be able to attract the Unicorn to her.
-According to Terry Jones, though not conventional scholarship, in his researching of medieval folklore he found that the pairing was originally just an old Stealth Pun you send a mythical creature to find a mythical creature.
-Broadly, the story always goes on the lines of the maiden was duped into attracting and soothing her unicorn friend until the hunters who convinced her to do so could attack and kill the unicorn for its horn.
+Broadly, the story always goes on the lines of the maiden attracting and soothing the unicorn until the hunters who convinced her to do so can attack and kill the unicorn for its horn.
 Sometimes the maiden is just followed, sometimes knowingly involved and tricked.
 The implication is that the unicorn was so fierce and wild only an innocent girl's purity could conquer it.
 What happens if she's not a virgin is not popular nowadays; nor is the other medieval way of catching it: tricking it into charging you when you stand in front of a tree and dodging, and it will be unable to pull itself free.

-Either way, when they're good, the most important unicorn-association is purity; harming one can often be a sign that a character is a villain.
+Either way, when they're good, the most important unicorn association is purity; harming one can often be a sign that a character is a villain.
 Indeed, the connections with maidens is probably why the unicorn has become gentle in popular culture and myth for several centuries.
 In modern days, unicorns are often part of a Sugar Bowl theme.
 Portraying unicorns as aggressive is one of the more common fantasy subversions — or perhaps the writers of today still haven't forgotten Pliny's vicious unicorn.
-The Virgin and the Unicorn pairing is also open to the same harking back to the original joke.
 It's a resurgance not unlike the reappearance of The Fair Folk.

 The ungulate-with-one-horn Unicorn is most familiar, but is certainly not the only unicorn in myth.
 Other variations include the Kirin, an Eastern variation that (sometimes) looks something like a cross between a typical unicorn and a dragon, the fierce, ox-like Karkadan, and the very different Al Mi'raj, a vicious rabbit-like unicorn.
 They each have one horn, so technically...